awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-platform-update-managed.md

 ## Managed Update Maintenance Window<a name="environment-platform-update-managed-window"></a>

 When AWS releases a new version of your environment's platform, Elastic Beanstalk schedules a managed platform update during the next weekly maintenance window\.
 Maintenance windows are two hours long\.
-Elastic Beanstalk starts a scheduled update during the maintenance window, but the update might not complete until after the window ends\.
+Elastic Beanstalk starts a scheduled update during the maintenance window\.
+The update might not complete until after the window ends\.

+**Note**
+In most cases, Elastic Beanstalk schedules your managed update to occur during your coming weekly maintenance window\.
+The system considers various aspects of update safety and service availability when scheduling managed updates\.
+In rare cases, an update might not be scheduled for the first coming maintenance window\.
+If this happens, the system tries again during the next maintenance window\.
+To manually apply the managed update, choose **Apply now** as explained in [Managing Managed Updates](#environment-platform-update-managed-managing) on this page\.

 ## Minor and Patch Version Updates<a name="environment-platform-update-managed-versioning"></a>